 Nearly 20 percent of the total population will become senior citizens by 2050 and the number of children will stand at 19 percent, he said, adding the number of elderly people aged above 80 is increasing fast.

 Limon said the average life expectancy is now 72 years.
+By 2050, the ratio of elderly people and children will be equal.

 He urged the government to extend the circumference of old age allowance further to bring the elderly people under the Social Safety Net Programme to attain the sustainable development goals (SDGs).